Police

 The Ontario Police Department will fulfill our mission together in the most professional manner, while relentlessly safeguarding life and property by providing expedited police response, community engagement, and developing an open dialogue.
 We are committed to valuing transparency to preserve the trust that we have created.
 We will continue to expand on various forums that strengthen our connection to the community.

-Our ultimate goal is to enhance the quality of life through innovative ways that are in line with our Mission, Vision, Values!
+Our ultimate goal is to enhance the quality of life through innovative ways that are in line with our Mission, Vision, and Values!

 TEAMWORK: Fulfilling community partnerships that instill pride, passion and commitment through communication and performance.
 Learn from the past and embrace the future through empowerment, respect, and cooperation.